Time (Dave Clark album)

 Dave Clark's "Time" is a concept album based on Dave Clark's 1986 musical Time.

 It was released in vinyl as a double LP (Catalog number: AMPM 1, EQ 5003) and in cassette format.
-It sold over two million copies and spawned four hit singles, one by Julian Lennon and two by Cliff Richard.
-Another song, "In My Defence", became a posthumous hit for Freddie Mercury in 1992.
+It sold over two million copies and spawned five hit singles, one by Julian Lennon and two by Cliff Richard.
+For Freddie Mercury, 'Time' became a top 40 hit whilst, "In My Defence", became a posthumous hit in 1992.